Allyn, Washington

 Allyn is a census-designated place (CDP) in Mason County, Washington, United States.
-The population was 1,963 at the 2010 census.
+The population was 2,194 as of the 2020 census.
 It was part of the former Allyn-Grapeview CDP that was broken up into Allyn and Grapeview in 2010.
-Allyn is located on the western shore of North Bay region of the Case Inlet of the Puget Sound.
+Allyn is located on the western shore of the North Bay region of the Case Inlet of Puget Sound.
 The area's main road and thoroughfare is State Route 3.

 History

 The community was first settled in 1853.
 The town was platted and papers to form the town were filed on September 6, 1889, naming the town after Judge Frank Allyn of Tacoma who was influential in the early development of Allyn.
 By 1890 Allyn had a post office, school, newspaper, sawmill, two saloons, a hotel and wharf.

 Lakeland Village

-The Lakeland Village development, a residential and recreational corporation begun in the late 1960s, includes over 800 homes.
-A 27-hole golf course and Lake Anderson, a 50 acre private lake, provides recreational activities for residents.
+Lakeland Village, a multi-phase residential development started in the late 1960s with continued current development, includes over 800 homes and makes up a majority of Allyn's population.
+Lakeland Village is built around a 27-hole golf course and Lake Anderson, a 50-acre private lake providing recreational activities for residents.